arjunguha/compsci220-scala/website/hw/pong/index.md

 ## Part 1: Paddle Motion

+In this part, you'll ignore the ball and focus on the paddles.
+We'll guide you through implementing the following behavior:

+- You'll use types that we have provided to represent the board, the height and position of each paddle, and the velocity of each paddle.
+- You will write functions to respond to keys being pressed and released.
+When players press the right keys, you will update their paddle velocity, but *you will not move their paddles.*
+- Instead, you'll write a function that is applied on each clock tick to move both paddles based on their velocity.
+- Finally, you'll write a function to draw the board and paddles.
+This will be quite straightforward, since the paddles are simple straight lines.

 Use these types to represent the game state.
 For now, we are ignoring the ball:

 {% highlight scala %}